LukasGamard/YACRAF-calculator/README.md

 This is a graphical tool for doing calculations according to YACRAF (https://link.springer.com/article/10.1007/s10207-023-00713-y) used in the KTH courses EP2790 and EP279V.

 This tool allows calculations inherent to the threat modeling to be set up and calculated using graphical block diagrams, where one can place, drag, and connect different blocks across various `Views`.
-The aim of the tool is to allow for the: (i) automation of the calculation process, where any changes to any block automatically propagate through the system, and (ii) simulation of various scenarios.
+The tool aims to allow for (i) the automation of the calculation process, where any changes to any block automatically propagate through the system, and (ii) the simulation/analysis of various system configurations.

 ## Dependecies